Assignment 4: F♭ Interpreter

 Testing

-You can test your code against the reference interpreter on the examples in the fb_examples.ml
+We don’t provide a test suite but you can make your own or you can test your code against the reference interpreter on the examples in the fb_examples.ml

 Submission